Before you start designing the ZipKey onboarding experience in your mobile app, you will need to answer a few questions:

 - Will you want to identify the device to the user?
 If a user is likely to onboard multiple devices at once, you can identify the device (e.g. by flashing a light or playing a sound on the device) to help the user identify which is which.
 This can be helpful if the user needs to name individual devices.

-- If the device did not join a ZipKey network, do you want to use SoftAP to push private network credentials to the device, or do you have an alternative local onboarding process (e.g. sounds or BLE)?
+- If the device did not join a ZipKey network, do you want to use SoftAP to push private network credentials to the device, or do you have an alternative local onboarding process (e.g. BLE)?

 Example Application Flow

 The high level flow is as follows -

 - The user is prompted to login.
 The user needs to log into your cloud, so that your cloud knows who the user is, and can track who is the owner of the ZipKey-enabled device.
 Cirrent does not need to know who the owner is - this login is managed entirely by your cloud.

 - The user selects an option to add a nearby device.
 The app calls your cloud to get a token authorizing the app to search for nearby ZipKey-enabled devices.

 - The app gathers its environment (lat/long if available, wi-fi scans, and a traceroute to confirm which network the app is on)

 - The app uploads its environment to the Cirrent cloud.
 This enables the Cirrent cloud to identify nearby devices that have not yet been bound (based on matching up the BSSIDs that the app and device can see, and also using GPS coordinates if available).
 It also enables the Cirrent cloud to confirm whether the user's broadband provider has credentials for the network the phone is on.

 - The app calls the Cirrent Cloud looking for any unbound devices that are of this product type, and have been powered on recently (typically in the last 15 minutes).
 Cirrent will return a list of nearby devices.
 If there are no devices found, the app should go into the SoftAP or alternative onboarding process.